 I do a bit of sewing, a bit of knitting and a lot of cooking.
 I would like to grow my own fruit and vegetables but I don’t.
 I buy them at the farmers’ market.
 I can’t possibly do everything myself but I do what I can and enjoy.
 Even the most self-sufficient monk relies on others.
 Thoreau’s mother did his laundry when he lived at Walden Pond.

 5. Mending our throwaway culture

 Back to number 1… When I buy, I buy quality stuff that lasts.
 When it does start to show wear and tear, I try to repair it or pay someone to repair it for me.
 We regularly drop off clothing at our tailor, a small, local independent business.
 Yes, I could mend the clothes myself but I would rather farm out some tasks (see number 4).
 Shoes wearing out?
 Cobblers still exist here and there.
-I’ve had my current pair of Birkenstocks repaired once so far (and yes of course I wear Birkenstocks…and eat granola…).
+I’ve had my current pair of Birkenstocks repaired twice so far (and yes of course I wear Birkenstocks…and eat granola…).
 The libraries where I live also regularly host extremely popular repair cafés.

 6. Living more consciously

 I found this happened naturally when we reduced our waste.
 Because so many aspects of our consumer economy rely upon the use and disposal of plastic—from brushing your teeth in the morning, to packing your kids’ lunches, to buying, well, anything—cutting the stuff requires some forethought, some self-examination, some planning.
 But for me, this kind of reflection brings joy.
 I no longer buy and consume stuff mindlessly.
 I think through my actions and choices rather than going about my day on auto-pilot.